 Canada - Canadian Institute for Inclusion and Citizenship (CIIC)

 England - Centre for Welfare Reform

-Europe - the European Association for Persons with Disabilities - EASPD
+Europe - the European Association of Service Providers for Persons with Disabilities - EASPD

 Finland - Suunta

 Italy - Anffas

 Lithuania - Samanta Savickaitė, Klaipėda University

 We welcome new members - If you are trying to develop self-directed support, personal budgets or other similar changes in your country or region then please contact us to explore how you could join the network.

 The SDS Network is part of Citizen Network.